wconrad/wconrad.github.io/_posts/2014-06-21-parsing-hollerith-constant-with-rattler.markdown

 # The problem

-I recent wondered whether Rattler could parse something as nasty as Fortran's Hollerith constant.
+[I recent wondered][1] whether Rattler could parse something as nasty as Fortran's Hollerith constant.
 It turns out, it can, quite easily.